Surfing in Padang Padang: Bali’s most celebrated surf spot

-The best time of year for surfing Padang Padang is the dry season, which lasts from June to September.
-April, May and October, which border the rainy season, also provide good waves and have the advantage of fewer surfers to share them with.
+The best time of year for Surfing Padang Padang famous left is the dry season, which lasts from June to September.
+April, May and October also provide good size swell and have the advantage of fewer surfers to share them with.

-The experience you get surfing Padang Padang is like no other.
-This is where pros and experts come to challenge their skills and prove their worth.
-They return again and again due to the call of the “Balinese Pipeline”.
-Luckily for the beginners and those in search of smaller, calmer waves, there is another Padang Padang just up the beach, where a long, unbroken wave provides the perfect conditions for novice surfers and longboarders.
+Here meet pros and experts and challenge their skills and prove their worth.
+They return again and again hearing the call of the “Balinese Pipeline”.
+Luckily for beginners and those in search of smaller, softer waves, there is Padang Padang right just up the beach, where a long, unbroken wave provides the perfect conditions for novice surfers and longboarders.

-It is especially risky during low tide due to the sharp coral reef and jagged rocks.
-So if you’re not a very experienced surfer be wary and seek out the advice of knowledgeable locals and surf instructors.
+Definitely Bali’s most celebrated surf spot, all levels of surfers love surfing Padang Padang as both breaks are consistently awesome.
+Famous due to Padang Padang Left which only pros and experts should consider surfing Padang as it is especially risky during low tide due to the sharp coral reef and jagged rocks.
+Watch out and seek out the advice of experienced locals and surf instructors if you’re not an expert surfer.
 Surfing Padang Padang Left means speed, tubes and killer 10-foot (3-meter) waves.

 Beginners with a desire to experience surfing Padang Padang should try the beach break of Padang Padang Right.
-During high tide, Right’s long, unbroken wave is perfect for beginner and intermediate surfers as well as those transitioning between white water and unbroken waves.
-And you can always head over to Left to check out the action.
+During high tide, Right’s long, unbroken wave is perfect for beginner and intermediate surfers.
+Also surfers transitioning between white water and unbroken waves.
+And you can always head over to Left to check out the action when you get up to speed!

 The beach at Padang Padang is a beautiful sandy stretch situated only 3km (2 miles) north of Uluwatu temple.
-This family beach, which is also a perfect place for swimming, sunbathing and other water sports, is reached via a stepped path.
+This family beach feature perfect conditions for swimming, sunbathing and other water sports and you can get to it on foot through a narrow cliff entrance, down a few steps in the jungle.
+So what are you waiting for?
+Grab your board, book a flight and surf one of Indonesia’s most famous waves!